emmairwin/community_curriculum/leadership/empowering_teams_people/building_your_community_credentials/introduction.md

-#A Bold Leap - Building your Community Credentials (Technical Contributor)
+#A Bold Leap - Building your Community Credentials

 This workshop will facilitate a connection to your authentic Mozillian self while exploring your identity beyond the community as a technical ambassador.
 How you can lead more confidently, develop your credibility in the larger tech community.